rustom-ichhaporia/gatsby-fresh/content/projects/Particles.md

 showInProjects: true
 ---

-A JSON-customizable colorized particle simulator to demonstrate particle behavior and the Boltzmann Distribution.
+A customizable colorized particle simulator to demonstrate particle behavior and the Boltzmann Distribution.